10 Things to Know Before Moving to Japan

-I actually don’t mind such questions on a first date or even a second date, but I simply wasn’t used to such a phenomenon.
-Not only that, most girls I dated in the past wouldn’t ask or be comfortable with being asked such questions so early.
+I actually don’t mind such questions early-on in dating, but I simply wasn’t used to such a phenomenon.
+Not only that, most girls I’ve dated or been around wouldn’t really ask or be comfortable with being asked such questions so early on.

-The truth is, tattoos are stigmatized in Japanese culture and not exactly praised.
-In the eyes of the Japanese, getting a tattoo is said to taint one’s body.
-This is because the body is seen as a gift that has been gifted by one’s parents.
+The truth is, tattoos are still rather stigmatized in Japanese culture and not looked upon favorably.
+Historically, getting a tattoo is said to taint one’s body, because the body is seen as a gift that has been given by one’s parents.

-As a result, don’t be surprised if you are turned away
+As a result, don’t be surprised if you are turned away in Japan

 from a business or even job opportunity if you display visible tattoos.

 My friend–a Korean born American from California–was not only a tattoo artist, but he also had many tattoos on his arms.
 The office where we worked required him to wear sleeves covering both of his arms so that his tattoos would not be visible to the locals.